Sunbeam Cycles: Sunbeam motorcycles

 Many John Marston Sunbeam motorcycle models were produced.
 The first was a 350 cc in 1912 followed by a range of 500 cc singles and some v-twins.
-In 1924, a new model numbering system was introduced; Sunbeam Models 1 through 11.
-Other higher-numbered models were produced in later years.
-The majority had single-cylinder engines developing relatively low power, though winning the TT races often, the last time in 1929.
-A hallmark of all Marston Sunbeams was the superb quality and finish in black with gold-leaf pinstriping.
+In 1924, a new model numbering system was introduced; Sunbeam Models 1 to 11.
+Other, higher-numbered models were produced in later years.
+The majority had single-cylinder engines, winning the TT races often, the last time in 1929.
+A hallmark of all Marston Sunbeams was the superb quality and finish in black with gold-leaf coach-lining.